Vizdrive/VizDrive_WRO2025/assets/data_graphs/README.md

 # Data Graphs

-This folder refers to the data graphs of out sensor suite calibration.
+This folder refers to the data graphs of our sensor suite calibration.

 ## MPU6050 Calibration and Data Analysis